junglesta/junglestar.github.io/_pages/offer.md

 permalink: /offer/
 prices_rp: #true or empty
 show_agent_prices: #true or empty
-question: Check our packages!
+question: Check our packages! #moving this to slogans.csv
-question2: Is your website mobile hostile?
+question2: Is your website mobile hostile? #moving this to slogans.csv
-answer1: We can help you fix that.
+answer1: We can help you fix that. #moving this to slogans.csv
-answer2: We offer affordable packages for any budget!
+answer2: We offer affordable packages for any budget! #moving this to slogans.csv
 after:
 after_id:
 no_index: #true or empty